CityofToronto/bdit_flashcrow/scripts/dev/README.md

 ### Git Repository Access

-The Flashcrow repository is hosted on Github, under the [City of Toronto organization](https://github.com/orgs/CityofToronto).
+The MOVE repository is hosted on Github, under the [City of Toronto organization](https://github.com/orgs/CityofToronto).
 To get permission to access it, you'll need to be a member of the [BigDataInnovationTeam team](https://github.com/orgs/CityofToronto/teams/bigdatainnovationteam).
 The current point of contact here is [Raphael Dumas](mailto:Raphael.Dumas@toronto.ca).

 ### Communications Tools